RedTechKnight/ShmupThing/README.md

 # A Shmup Thing

-A small shmup thing I made.
+A small shmup thing I made, still very much incomplete.

-Coded in C++.
-Uses OpenGL (with the GL Extension Wrangler) for graphics, OpenGL Mathematics for the relevant mathematical functions, SDL2 for window management and input handling, SDL2_Mixer for audio, SDL2_TTF for font rendering, AssImp for model loading and FreeImage for image loading.

-Still very much incomplete.
+Needs OpenGL for rendering, has SDL2, glew, AssImp and FreeImage as build dependencies, uses Meson as its build system.